-INITIATIVE #2: Hire epidemiologist to help us understand/translate the data coming out of the database to CDPHP staff and provide targeted
+INITIATIVE #2: Hire epidemiologist to help us understand/translate the data coming out of the database to CDPHP staff and provide targeted technical assistance to partners.

 Description: Secure a CDC Epidemiologist Assignee or other contract Epidemiologist.

 Results: CDPHP has a CDC Epidemiologist Assignee or other contract Epidemiologist in place to provide more targeted technical assistance to partners in the interpretation and use of data.